apples/cpp-tutorial/chapter1.md

 That's pretty much all there is about arrays.
 Note that you cannot use arithmetic or copy assignment on entire arrays.

+Be careful!

+Using arrays incorrectly will cause your program to crash.

+    int  arr1[20];
+    arr1[9000] = 12;

+What's wrong with this code?
+The array `arr1` only has 20 elements, but we're trying to access it's 9000th element!

+Accessing data that does not exist is undefined behaviour.
+You just get junk numbers,
+and sometimes the operating system will blow up your program.

 ## 1.4 - Pointers and References

 ### 1.4.1 - Pointers